Design Note #58

 Low total-harmonic-distortion precision sine wave generation, phase-balanced analog amplifiers, low noise power systems, and very high accuracy 18 bit analog to digital conversion circuitry were our design challenges.
 A Texas Instruments TMS320C6713B performs high speed floating point calculations in support of the measurement functions.

-The development of custom electronic products for our OEM clients is Orchid’s entire business.
+The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The redesign of high performance instrumentation with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.
-Call Orchid Technologies today!
+Contact OTEC today!